We're pleased to inform you that, as part of the Household Support Fund, we'll be providing a £50 food supplement voucher for:

 - check your inbox for your voucher email and download your voucher

-- if you cannot find the voucher email please check your junk/spam folder
+- if you cannot find the voucher email, please check your junk/spam folder

-Codes need to be activated within 3 months of the issue date (27 March) or they will be cancelled automatically.
+Codes need to be activated within 3 months of the issue date (14 July) or they will be cancelled automatically.
 Once vouchers have been claimed on the Edenred website they will be valid for 12 months.

-If you have difficulty accessing the Edenred website, please contact your school for help in the first instance.
+If you have difficulty accessing the Edenred website, please contact your child's school for help in the first instance.
 You can also contact the Edenred helpline on 0333 444 5932 or if you live in Sheffield, contact the Free School Meals team.

 If you have a child attending a Sheffield school or maintained nursery, you may be entitled to free school meals if you receive any of these benefits: